orlof/dcpu-fp32/README.md

 <h5><i>3rd Generation Floating Point library for DCPU</i></h5>
 --

+Provides basic floating point arithmetic for DCPU.
+Floating point numbers are represented in proprietary format that provides 8 bit exponent and 32 bit mantissa (only 31 significant bits as msb is always 1).

 <h6>Design Philosophy</h6>
  - Easy API for integration into operating systems and applications
  - Small and simple codebase